Student Employment Appointments

 I. POLICY AND GENERAL STATEMENT

-The University of Texas Health Science Center at Houston ("university") offers student employment appointment opportunities for individuals who are enrolled in a degree or certification program at the university or another University of Texas institution.
+The University of Texas Health Science Center at Houston ("university") offers student employment appointment opportunities for individuals who are enrolled in a degree or certification program at the university.
 Since the student's primary objectives at the university are academic, the dean or designee of the school in which the student is enrolled is responsible for authorizing student employment appointments under the terms of this policy.
 Opportunities of this kind are subject to the availability of funds.

 Current National Institutes of Health/National Research Service Awards (NIH/NRSA) policy allows student trainees appointed on institutional training grants (T32, T34, T35, TL1 and the NSRA component of T90), and on individual research training fellowships (F30, F31, F32, and F33) to receive stipends for up to 60 calendar days (equivalent to 8 work weeks) of parental leave per year for the adoption or the birth of a child when those in comparable training positions at the grantee organization have access to this level of paid leave for this purpose.
 Graduate students appointed to at least 50% time for four and one-half months who believe they may be eligible for parental leave should discuss eligibility with the appropriate Dean’s Office.